 EDF Energy has completed a 2MW trade of a Capacity Market obligation (CMO) with UK Power Reserve (UKPR) utilising a digital trading platform underpinned by blockchain technology.

-David Pratt Reporter, Current±
+David Pratt Deputy UK Editor, Current±

 David Pratt joined Solar Media in November 2015 after spending two years writing for the construction sector.
 He had a particular focus on energy efficiency and government policy, before moving into the renewables and clean energy sector.

 Auto switching tech company Labrador has received half a million pounds of new investment from private equity firm Livingbridge Growth, taking it to over £2 million in funds raised so far this year.

 Centrica has appointed former BP CFO Richard Hookway chief executive of its business division, where he will head up the company’s distributed energy and power (DE&P) activities in the UK as part of his responsibilities.

 Vehicle-to-grid (V2G) technology could provide 38GW of flexible capacity to the grid by 2030 according to Octopus Energy, which is calling for drivers to sign up to the Powerloop V2G consortium launched earlier this week.